cuustard/uni/SCC.111.md

 Imperative programming is a programming paradigm of software that uses statements that change a programs state.
 So I should think about what to represent, and how my program should manipulate that.

-Starting with C - a compact and low level language used to generate fast and efficient code that exploits hardware features well.
+C is a compact and low level language used to generate fast and efficient code that exploits hardware features well.
 It is complied (translated into assembly only the computer understands).

 ## Lecture 2 - Writing Code